-- What are the leader's reasons for undertaking the visit? - Is the leader an employee and if not, is there a clear line of accountability? - Can the leader/leadership team appropriately manage the teaching and learning in addition to the health, safety and welfare of the young people? - Do all accompanying adults have a defined role? - Is the leader organised? - Are the leader/leadership team competent in managing risk? - What experience has the leader of the young people he/she intends to lead? - What is the leader's and leadership team's prior experience of similar visits or activities? - Has the leader been inducted into the establishment's procedures? - What experience has the leader of the environment/geographical area chosen? - Do the leader/leadership team possess appropriate qualifications? - If appropriate, what are the leader's and leadership team's personal levels of skill in the activity, and fitness level? - If leading adventurous activities have all the leaders been approved by the Employer/Adviser? - Has the leader addressed medical, first aid and inclusion issues? - Is the leader aware of, and able to comply with all relevant guidelines?
+- What are the leader's reasons for undertaking the visit? - Is the leader an employee and if not, is there a clear line of accountability? - Can the leader/leadership team appropriately manage the teaching and learning in addition to the health, safety and welfare of the young people? - Do all accompanying adults have a defined role? - Is the leader organised? - Are the leader/leadership team competent in managing risk? - What experience has the leader of the young people they intend to lead? - What is the leader's and leadership team's prior experience of similar visits or activities? - Has the leader been inducted into the establishment's procedures? - What experience has the leader of the environment/geographical area chosen? - Do the leader/leadership team possess appropriate qualifications or have demonstrable competence? - If appropriate, what are the leader's and leadership team's personal levels of skill in the activity, and fitness level? - If leading adventurous activities have all the leaders been approved by the Employer/Adviser? - Has the leader addressed medical, first aid and inclusion issues? - Is the leader aware of, and able to comply with all relevant guidelines?

-The establishment should contact North Yorkshire Educational Visits Advisory Service if there is doubt regarding the competence of a member of staff to lead a visit.
+The establishment should contact the Educational Visits Advisory Team at Outdoor Education North Yorkshire if there is doubt regarding the competence of a member of staff to lead a visit.